dagger/dagger/docs/STYLE_GUIDE.md

 An API Playground embed allows users to run code snippets interactively in their browser.

 NOTE: An API Playground embed is generated from a source file, so you must still create and maintain a code snippet file for each embed.
 This also ensures that the code snippet is automatically tested by the CI.
-Currently supported file extensions are `.go`, `.ts`, `.js`, `.python`.
+Currently supported file extensions are `.go`, `.ts` (Quickstart only), `.js`, `.mjs` and `.py`.

 Follow the steps below to create an API Playground embed: